-The 'player centred model' that is in place at the Ospreys ensures that each member of the Ospreys squad will receive the support needed to be successful.
-The key to this is the quality of the coaches, if you want better players, then you need better coaches, which is at the very heart of our philosophy.
-In effect, the Coach is King, setting a vision that allows the player to operate efficiently and providing them with the tools to do their job.
+The 'player centred’ development model that is in place at the Ospreys builds on the work carried out within the WRU Player Pathway and ensures that each member of an Ospreys squad will receive the support needed to be successful.
+The key to this success is the quality of the coaches engaging the players; if you want better players, then you need better coaches.
+This concept is at the very heart of our philosophy.
+In effect, the “Coach is King”, setting a vision that allows the player to operate efficiently and providing them with the tools to do their job.

 This forms the key responsibilities of the Head of Performance, who will ensure that strategies for governance, integration of rugby across the business, talent ID and retention of key personnel (not just players), research and development and player/coaching pathways are not only in place, but are constantly revisited to ensure that the Ospreys remain at the forefront of European rugby.